albar965/littlenavmap-manual/src/en/MENUS.rst

       **Normally you should not use these export options.**

-See :ref:`convert-to_waypoints` for information about converting procedures to a list of waypoints in the flight plan.
+See :ref:`convert-to-waypoints` for information about converting procedures to a list of waypoints in the flight plan.

 .. _export-flight-plan-approach-waypoints: